-In the General Fund, on the fund basis, the actual revenues were comparable to the budget except for transfer taxes and courthouse fees that generated \$210,287 over the budget, intergovernmental grants that generated \$463,347 over the budget, permits and planning and zoning fees were \$212,537 over budget.
-The overall increase over budgeted revenues was \$991,616 on the Fund Financial Statements.
-Expenses consist of General Administrative, Planning and Zoning, and Streets and Grounds and were comparable to budget.
-The capital outlay budget did not include several Public Safety purchases, as well as street improvements.
+In the General Fund, on the fund basis, the actual revenues were comparable to the budget except for transfer taxes and courthouse fees that generated \$ 213,557 over the budget, intergovernmental grants that generated \$ 337,544 over the budget, permits and planning and zoning fees were \$ 151,823 over budget.
+The overall increase over budgeted revenues was \$ 942,993 on the Fund Financial Statements.
+Expenses consist of General Administrative, Public Safety, Planning and Zoning, and Streets and Grounds.
+Public Safety paid salaries in excess of budgeted amounts, and Streets and Grounds made significant street improvements during the year.
+The capital outlay budget did not include street improvements.